COVID-19 (novel coronavirus)

 rooms in our Emergency Department and throughout our facilities, thus

-allowing us to keep patients with possible infectious disease separate
+allowing us to keep patients with possible infectious diseases separate

 from others.
 The health and safety of our patients and visitors, as well